 - Coolsculpting – similar to liposuction contour abnormalities may occur.
 You may need more than one treatment although improvement is seen in each treated area more than 80% of the time.

 - Liposuction – swelling and bruising can occur.
 A compression garment is recommended following the procedure.
 Pain and discomfort depends on the extent of the surgery.

 - Coolsculpting – No downtime!
 No garment is required and you may even exercise later that day.
 The area may be numb or sensitive for about a week, this varies.

 - Liposuction – loss of fat in treated areas for a better body shape and contour.
 Due to swelling and inflammation final results may take 1-3 months to see.
 Liposuction does not improve cellulite and may even worsen it.
 Skin may retract due to its natural elasticity but liposuction does not remove excess, saggy skin.

 - Coolsculpting – a 20-25% loss of fat in treated areas for a better body shape and contour.
 Results take about 8 weeks to see.
 Similar to liposuction, coolsculpting does not remove excess, saggy skin or stretch marks.

-Call 480-466-7355 today or click the link below to schedule a free consultation where Dr. Olson will create a specific body contouring plan with you.
+Call 480-466-7355 today or schedule a consultation online where Dr. Olson will create a specific body contouring plan with you.